- The FDA approved the COVID vaccines created by Pfizer and Moderna for emergency use in mid-December.

 October - November: If 75-85% of the country is willing to get vaccinated, we can begin to see a return to normalcy by the end of 2021.

-After the panel of committee members meet, they will make a recommendation to the FDA regarding the approval of the vaccine and whether they believe it to be safe and effective.
-If the committee members suggest that the vaccine should be approved, the FDA will likely make the final decision within a few days.
+After the panel of committee members met, they made a recommendation to the FDA regarding the approval of the vaccine and whether they believe it to be safe and effective.

 Knowledge is power, share this article